 The Baby Sun Rose succulent plant thrives in full sun to partial shade (ideally, 6 to 8 hours of sunlight daily), making it a perfect succulent for indoors and outdoors.

-When grown indoors, place it near an east- or west-facing window, where it will receive bright sunlight early or late in the day.
+When grown indoors, Baby Sun Rose can be placed near an east- or west-facing window, where it will receive bright sunlight early or late in the day.

-When grown outdoors, place it in an area where it will receive indirect bright light all or most of the day.
+When grown outdoors, consider placing the plant in an area where it will receive indirect bright light all or most of the day.
+A hanging basket could also be a good option here, hung on a wall in a shady section of the garden.

 As with any succulent, the key to success with the Baby Sun Rose is to allow the soil to dry out between waterings.

 It needs to be watered thoroughly when the soil is completely dry.
-Squeeze the soil to make sure it is completely dry.
+Make sure to squeeze the soil to check its dryness levels.

-It will need more frequent watering in hot weather, while in cool weather, it will be less frequent.
+It will need more frequent watering in hot weather, while it will be less frequent in cool weather.

-If the soil is allowed to remain damp for long periods, the roots will rot, and you will lose your plant.
+If the soil is allowed to remain damp for long periods, the roots will rot, and you risk losing this beautiful plant.

 Soil Requirements